 Anderson Cooper was flummoxed as he sat in the middle of the fact food-fight he organized for the evening of the worldwide women’s march.
-The predicted fight was happening.
-But he seemed upset that it was a fight between facts and assertions contrary to the facts (or as Kellyanne Conway later named them: “alternative facts“).
+The scheduled fight was happening.
+But he seemed upset that it was a fight between facts and assertions contrary to the facts (or as Kellyanne Conway later named them: “alternative facts“), otherwise known as lies.

 For some reason, Donald Trump could not control the itch under his thin skin when he got to CIA headquarters to make amends.
 He patted his own back for his election victory; then he misrepresented the size of his inauguration day crowd — he said 1.5 million people showed up, which is not true.
 What made it worse is that he was exposing his inner dialogue while standing on one of the holy sites of American civil religion, the CIA wall of sacrifice.
 People noticed his lack of genuflection and said so.
 So he went even further.
 Donald Trump told his newly-minted press secretary to get to the podium and keep talking about the size of the crowd.
 Sean Spicer said that Mr. Trump had drawn “the largest audience to ever witness an inauguration,” which is not true, as were several other assertions he made.

 Any casual observer (like me) could tell that the crowd was smaller than past inaugurations.
 A NY Times reporter tweeted a comparison shot with one of Obama’s to prove it.